-The country table includes the field "Unknown (breakdown not available)."
-This field should be used for all contributions for which the end-recipient is not known.
-If the total amount of country-specific giving does not equal total contributions, CECP will add the balance to "Unknown (breakdown not available)."
+The country table includes the field "Breakdown not available" This field should be used for all contributions for which the end-recipient is not known.

-There are many cases in which a contribution benefits more than one country and the specific end-recipient cannot be defined.
+There are many cases in which a contribution benefits more than one country and the specific endrecipient cannot be defined.
 Companies are advised to use their best judgment in assigning these contributions.
 If the country list is known and the contribution is approximately equally applied, divide the contribution total among the countries where end-recipients are located.
-If there is not enough information about end-recipients to estimate, the contribution will automatically be assigned to "Unknown (breakdown not available)."
+If there is not enough information about end-recipients to estimate, CECP will allocate the remaining contribution as "Unknown (breakdown not available"